 The first official mention of grapes named “muscat” was in the papers of the English scholar Bartholomeus Anglicus who wrote about wine made from Muscat grapes in his work “De proprietatibus rerum.”
 This mention dates back to around 1235, while Anglicus was doing research in what is now Germany.
 He described this wine as “vin extrait de raisins muscats.”

 Because the Muscat grape family’s precise historical origins aren’t known, there are a few theories as to how it got its name.
 The most commonly believed one is that the name is derived from the Iranian word muchk.

-Similar roots point to the Greek word moskos, Latin word muscus, and French word musc.
+Author Note: Similar roots point to the Greek word moskos, Latin word muscus, and French word musc.
 In Italy, the word mosca, meaning fly, could also be a possibility since these grapes’ sweet aroma and sugar levels are a common attractant for insects like fruit flies.

 Other theories say that the grape is originally from the Arabian Oman country and was named after the city of Muscat, which lies on the coast.
 Another city that is suggested as the potential birthplace of this grape family is the Greek Moschato found southwest of Athens.

 This is “proven” by the fact that Moschato is a common synonym in Greek for Muscat grapes.

 Muscat Wine Types

 The Muscat wine family includes Moscato wines as well.
 These are the Italian version of muscat blanc grapes.
 It generally has a perfumed aroma and a fruity profile with hints of orange, pear, and honeysuckle.
 These are other varieties of Muscat wine made by combining Moscato Blanc and other grapes during the fermentation phase.